FlowFuse/node-red-dashboard/docs/user/template-examples.md

 ## Widgets

+### Custom Charts

+You can find a collection of example of how to use Chart.js within the `ui-template` node in the [Building Custom Charts](../nodes/widgets/ui-chart.md#building-custom-charts) section of the UI Chart documentation.

 ### Custom Data Tables

 Whilst we do offer the [`ui-table`](../nodes/widgets/ui-table.md) widget out of the box, it's fairly basic in it's functionality, and doesn't allow for much customization of cells and styling.